 7.5.
-Invoices for our fees and any other amounts payable will be issued by us at the times specified in the relevant Work Order, or otherwise monthly.
+Invoices for our fees and any other amounts payable will be issued by us at the times specified in the relevant Work Order, or otherwise weekly.

 7.6.
 Any dispute about an invoice or the work to which it relates must be notified to us in writing within 10 Working Days of the invoice being issued, including full details of the parts of the invoice being disputed.
 If such notice is given, the parties will attempt to resolve the issue in good faith.
 Any undisputed portion of the invoice will be paid when due.
 If no such notice is given, the invoice and all Services, products or other supply it covers shall be deemed accepted.

 7.7.
-Unless otherwise agreed in a Work Order, invoices must be paid by the 20th of the month following receipt of an invoice.
+Unless otherwise agreed in a Work Order, invoices must be paid within 7 days following receipt of an invoice.
 You shall not make any deduction or withholding whatsoever, nor any claim or set-off.
 We may suspend provision of Services during any period that money due to us is outstanding.